IASPEI Statutes with By-Laws*

 VII.
 General Meetings of the Association

-- Scientific Assemblies of the Association shall be held in conjunction with General Assemblies of the International Union of Geodesy and Geophysics, and normally at least once between successive IUGG meetings.
+- Scientific Assemblies of the Association shall be held in conjunction with General Assemblies of the IUGG, and normally at least once between successive IUGG meetings.
 At least one Plenary Meeting of the Association shall be held at each Scientific Assembly.

 - In the intervals between the Scientific Assemblies the Association may, either separately or jointly with other Associations, hold or sponsor additional scientific meetings.